-(g) Insurance
+(i) Insurance

-The Combined Group will have various insurances covering its business.
-However, certain risks are not covered by insurance due to limitations or exclusions in insurance policies or because the Combined Group will have decided not to insure against certain risks because of high premiums or for other reasons.
-Mining accidents, caveins, business interruption, compensation claims, environmental effects, fires, floods, earthquakes and various other events may not be adequately covered by insurance.
-Such events, to the extent not covered by insurance, could significantly increase the costs of the Combined Group.
+Wah Nam International and the Combined Group will have various insurances covering its businesses.
+However, certain risks are not covered by insurance due to limitations or exclusions in insurance policies or because Wah Nam International or the Combined Group will have decided not to insure against certain risks because of high premiums or for other reasons.
+Mining accidents, cave-ins, business interruption, compensation claims, environmental effects, fires, floods, earthquakes and various other events may not be adequately covered by insurance.
+Such events, to the extent not covered by insurance, could significantly increase the costs of Wah Nam International or the Combined Group.

-(h) Competition
+(j) Competition

-The Combined Group may be subject to competition from other miners.
+Wah Nam International and the Combined Group may be subject to competition from other miners.
 Competitors include current miners and future entrants into the market.
 Other companies may have competitive advantages such as new technology and new production processes.
-The Combined Group may be unable to successfully compete and may suffer material adverse consequences such as loss of market share and customers and reduction in revenue.
+Wah Nam International or the Combined Group may be unable to successfully compete and may suffer material adverse consequences such as loss of market share and customers and reduction in revenue.

-(i) Counterparty risk
+(k) Counterparty risk